reddy-epk/counterZero/README.md

-A react app showing on how the class component works.
+A react app for showing how the class component works.
 # Class Component and State

 - Class Component